OpenStackOnRaPi/ostackinstall/README.md

 #### General

 There's no one generic configuration of provider networks in OpenStack.
 In this guide, we describe how to deploy a combination of a single flat and several VLAN (tagged) provider networks.
 In our case, flat (untagged) provider network will support OpenStack management, external and tenant overlay networks (so similarly to the basic flat provider network setup described in section 3.iii).
-Additionally, we will create a set of VLANs allowing the admin to create additional, tagged provider networks.
-Such tagged provider networks can then be configured as external or internal (without external access) networks, depending on the actual needs arising in a given data center.
+Additionally, we will create a set of VLANs allowing the admin to create additional, VLAN provider networks.
+Such VLAN provider networks can be configured as external or internal (without external access) networks, depending on tenant needs in a given data center.

 We adopt a two-step incremental approach for VLAN provider networks.
 This section describes the first step and we will create a flat provider network setup already known from section 3.iii.
 However, this time most of the network configurations will be defined in networkd files (contrary to this, in section 3.iii we used networkd as little as possible).
 This will result in an OpenStack network configuration that is identical to the one from section 3.ii (allowing one to perform the same experiments with OpenStack as with the configuration in section 3.iii).
 However, the current set of networkd and netplan files will be better suited for further conversion to enable VLAN provider networks.